 - A lack of power when under load.

 You can learn more about the MAP sensor here: What Does The MAP Sensor Do?
 (1.7L Honda Civic).

 Where To Buy The MAP Sensor And Save

 The following links will help you comparison shop for the manifold absolute pressure (MAP) sensor.
 All of the recommended MAP sensors are of known automotive brands -no knockoff MAP sensors!

-Not sure if the MAP sensor fits your particular vehicle?
-Don't worry, once you get to the site they'll make sure it fits by asking you the specifics of your particular GM vehicle.
+Not sure if the MAP sensor fits your particular 1.7L Honda Civic?
+Don't worry, once you get to the site they'll make sure it fits by asking you the specifics of your particular Civic.
 If it doesn't fit, they'll find you the right MAP sensor.

 TEST 1: Testing The MAP Sensor Signal

 As you're probably already aware, the manifold absolute pressure (MAP) sensor's voltage signal reacts to the vacuum pressure that's applied to the sensor.

 In a nutshell, the MAP sensor's voltage signal decreases/increases as vacuum is applied/released to it.